-But you shall receive power when the Holy Spirit has come upon you; and you shall be witnesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth.”
-(Acts 1:8)
+But you will receive power when the Holy Spirit has come upon you.
+You will be witnesses to me in Jerusalem, in all Judea and Samaria, and to the uttermost parts of the earth.
+(Acts 1:8, WEB)

 The gospels speak of Jesus “being filled with the Holy Spirit” and moving forward with His ministry “in the power of the Spirit” (Luke 4:1, 14).
 Similarly, Paul said he preached the gospel of Christ “in mighty signs and wonders, by the power of the Spirit of God” (Rom.
 15:19).
 Power is also given to each member of the body through the Spirit:

-But the manifestation of the Spirit is given to each one for the profit of all (1 Cor.
-12:7)
+But to each one is given the manifestation of the Spirit for the profit of all.
+(1 Cor.
+12:7, WEB)

-For God has not given us a spirit of fear, but of power and of love and of a sound mind.
+For God didn’t give us a spirit of fear, but of power, love, and self-control.
 (2 Tim.
-1:7)
+1:7, WEB)